OOPSpam/help/content/wordpress/configuration/_index.en.md

 We are committed to providing our customers with the best possible privacy options.
 To effectively detect spam, OOPSpam only needs a minimal amount of data.
 When a user submits a comment or contact form, the plugin collects the user's IP address, email, and message content.
 It then sends this information to the OOPSpam API for spam detection.

-{{< notice note >}}
+{{< callout type="warning" >}}
 The OOPSpam plugin does not store any personal data that is submitted through the APIs.
 All data is stored in your local WordPress database.

 If you encounter any false positive or false negatives, you have the option to submit them to us for review.
 This allows the system to improve itself based on your report and the data will be deleted within a week.
-{{< /notice >}}
+{{< /callout >}}

 ![ Spam Privacy setting in OOPSpam WordPress plugin ](oopspam-privacy-settings.png)

 Here we have three settings:

-**Do not analyze IP addresses**: When this setting is enabled, the plugin will not send the IP address of a submission to our servers for spam detection.
+1. **Do not analyze IP addresses**: When this setting is enabled, the plugin will not send the IP address of a submission to our servers for spam detection.

-**Do not analyze Email addresses**: When this setting is enabled, the plugin will not send the email address of a submission to our servers for spam detection.
+2. **Do not analyze Email addresses**: When this setting is enabled, the plugin will not send the email address of a submission to our servers for spam detection.

-**Remove sensitive information from messages**: When this setting is enabled, the plugin will attempt to detect and remove any personal information such as email addresses, street addresses, phone numbers, and first and last names from the message.
+3. **Remove sensitive information from messages**: When this setting is enabled, the plugin will attempt to detect and remove any personal information such as email addresses, street addresses, phone numbers, and first and last names from the message.
 It is important to note, however, that there is no guarantee that all personal information will be accurately removed.

 ### Additional settings